 8. What is the Soccer Clinic for 3- and 4-year olds?

 The Sunday soccer clinic is a special introductory program for 3- and 4-year olds.
 Children are divided into small groups, which (theoretically) stay together for the entire 8 weeks.
 They select a team name and are provided with a variety of age-appropriate games/activities that are designed to teach soccer skills.
-There are no competitive games, but a number of skill-based adaptations of games like “Follow the leader”, “Red light, Green light”, “Fishy, Fishy cross my Ocean”, etc. Often children at this age have difficulty separating from their parents, so parents are invited to participate as “team members” or “coaches” if they desire.
+There are no competitive games, but a number of skill-based adaptations of games like “Follow the leader”, “Red light, Green light”, “Sharks and Minnows”, etc. that incorporate soccer skills into the play activity.
+Often children at this age have difficulty separating from their parents, so parents are invited to participate as “team members” or “coaches” if they desire.
 There are several high school soccer players who become team leaders, however parents are always needed.
 Interested parents may team up with a high school helper or with another parent (or two or three) to “coach” a group of children for the sessions.
 Obviously, volunteer parent coaches will be with their child(ren).
 Groups are informally selected so that friends can be together.
 Each child receives a tee shirt at the beginning of the program and a special award on the final day.
 As you would imagine, this is much less formal than the older divisions and requires a different set of developmental skills.
 There is no fee waiver for parents helping in the Clinic program, but all hands are appreciated–and needed.
-While instructional lesson plans are available, there is a great deal of trial and error learning that takes place from week to week as parent/coaches find the activities that their particular groups responds to.
+While instructional lesson plans are available, there is a great deal of “on-the-job training” that takes place from week to week as parent-coaches find particular activities that their group responds to.
 It’s a lot of fun and we encourage you to get involved at this level!

 9. If I coach, do I get a discount?
 How does that work?